Delhi government claims Centre 'stalled' its doorstep delivery of ration scheme | Law-Order

 - India

 The Delhi government on Saturday claimed the Centre has ''stalled'' its ambitious doorstep delivery of ration scheme that would have benefitted 72 lakh ration card holders in the national capital and termed the move ''politically motivated.''
-Sources privy to the development, however, claimed the lieutenant governor has not rejected the proposal as was being ''portrayed'' by the Delhi government.
+The Central government, however, termed the allegation ''baseless''.
+Also, sources privy to the development, claimed the lieutenant governor has not rejected the proposal as was being ''portrayed'' by the Delhi government.

 ''The file related to the notification of the scheme, proposed to be implemented through private vendors, has been returned for reconsideration to the chief minister by the LG,'' they said.